 COTTONWOOD'S famous bootlegger Joe Hall, was known as the “Bootleg King of Arizona”

 On December 3, 1917 his prize whiskey still blew up burning much of the town.
 Since most of the buildings and homes were of wood, a fire only meant rebuilding the town.
+The town of Cottonwood was indeed feeling the effects of the good times promised by the erection of the Extension Smelter.
+New buildings were put up rapidly housing various kinds of businesses.

 Joe Hall was also the fire marshall and would ring the fire bell located at the Cottonwood Hotel whenever a fire broke out.
 He saved his family house during the 1925 major fire that burned his business, warehouse and most of the west side of the downtown area.
 Hall's family house still stands today.
 It sits on the corner of Pinal & Cactus.